rems-project/cn-tutorial/src/tutorial.md

 precise book-keeping of the initialisation status of the different sections of the array.

-To do this, we partition the array ownership into two parts: for each index of the array the loop has already visited, we have an `Owned` resource, for all other array indices we have the (unchanged) `Block` ownership.
+To do this, we partition the array ownership into two parts: for each index of the array the loop has already visited, we have an `RW` resource, for all other array indices we have the (unchanged) `W` ownership.

 ```c title="solutions/init_array2.c"
 --8<--